supervisely-ecosystem/template-import-from-folder/README.md

 # Overview

+This template is designed as a starting point for developers to create custom import apps for Supervisely platform.
+Template app in it's current state will upload image files in the given directory to selected project or dataset.

 Describe the type of data your app is importing e.g: images, videos, COCO, PascalVoc or any other data format.

 Describe an input folder structure using examples.